43 Geography Trivia Questions [With Answers]

 Answer: Vatican City, at less than half a square kilometer.

-Why it stumps people: Nearly everyone reaches for Monaco.
-Vatican City fits inside Rome’s city limits, and its entire territory is smaller than most golf courses.
-Monaco is the second smallest, but at 2.02 km² it’s more than four times larger.
+Where it goes wrong: Nearly everyone reaches for Monaco.
+But Vatican City fits inside Rome’s city limits, and its whole territory is smaller than most golf courses.
+Monaco is the second smallest, and at 2.02 km² it’s still more than four times larger.

 3. What is the capital of Australia?
 (Easy)